-- 24. The Audit Partnership's role is Risk Management will be guided by the Institute of Internal Auditors position paper on The Role of Internal Auditing in Enterprise-Wide Risk Management.
-The Audit Partnership will not undertake roles defined as inappropriate by that guidance.
-Inappropriate roles include setting the Council's risk appetite, imposing a risk management process and taking on full accountability for risk management. - 25.
-The position paper lists the following as legitimate internal audit roles with safeguards: - Co-ordinating risk management activities, - Consolidated risk reporting - Developing risk approach for approval and its subsequent maintenance - Facilitating identification and evaluation of risks, and - Coaching management in responding to risks. - 26.
+24. Internal Audit The Audit Partnership's role is Risk Management will be guided by the Institute of Internal Auditors position paper on The Role of Internal Auditing in Enterprise-Wide Risk Management and documented in the Council's Risk Management Strategy.
+Internal Audit The Audit Partnership will not undertake roles defined as inappropriate by that guidance.
+Inappropriate roles include setting the Council's risk appetite, imposing a risk management process and taking on full accountability for risk management.
+Where Internal Audit undertake roles defined as 'legitimate internal audit roles with safeguards' the nature and extent of those safeguards will be agreed with the Director of Environment & Shared Services and reported to the Audit Committee.

+25. The position paper lists the following as legitimate internal audit roles with safeguards:

+- Co-ordinating risk management activities, - Consolidated risk reporting - Developing risk approach for approval and its subsequent maintenance - Facilitating identification and evaluation of risks, and - Coaching management in responding to risks. - 26.
 The Council's Risk Management Strategy allows for the Audit Partnership to undertake all of those roles, providing that safeguards are in place and agreed through the Audit Charter.
 The safeguards include: - Internal separation of duties within the Audit Partnership, managed through the Deputy Head of Audit Partnership role.
 The Deputy Head of Audit Partnership will lead on reviews of the risk management approach which are reported separately to the Audit, Governance & Standards Committee and sponsored by the Director of Finance & Business Improvement. - The Audit Partnership's resource input into risk management will be approved each year by the Audit, Governance & Standards Committee through the Audit Plan and monitored through update reports. - Overall responsibility for approving the risk management approach remains with the Policy & Resources Committee acting on the advice of the Council's Corporate Leadership Team.
-The Audit, Governance & Standards Committee retains its constitutional role of conducting its own assessments on the effectiveness of the Council's risk management approach which may, if required, also include independent review. - 27.
-Although not part of the Council's internal controls, the Audit, Governance & Standards Committee may also draw assurance from any work completed by the Council's external auditors in completing their work supporting the Value for Money conclusion.
+The Audit, Governance & Standards Committee retains its constitutional role of conducting its own assessments on the effectiveness of the Council's risk management approach which may, if required, also include independent review.